-Lodging may be reimbursed when an individual is traveling overnight on official business outside the individual’s official station.
+Lodging may be reimbursed when an individual is traveling overnight on official business outside the individual’s official work station.
 Lodging rates is limited to actual expenses incurred up to 100 percent over the CONUS and OCONUS rates, plus taxes and surcharges.

 6. Meal Per Diem:

-Meals and certain incidental travel expenses are paid on a per diem basis (not actual expenses) for overnight official business travel outside the traveler’s official station.
+Meals and certain incidental travel expenses are paid on a per diem basis (not actual expenses) for overnight official business travel outside the traveler’s official work station.
 The meal limits follow the CONUS and OCONUS travel charts and is payable to the traveler without the necessity of retaining or presenting receipts evidencing the expense.

 7. Request Reimbursement: